cessen/tenthash/README.md

    Third, there are hash designs that can tolerate slower diffusion while still being optimal, so a listing of more than 1 block isn't *necessarily* a ding on quality.
 In particular, I suspect that both Murmur3 and MeowHash may be notably better than their numbers here would suggest, although I don't know by how much.
 Nevertheless, none of the listed non-cryptographic hashes have documentation to indicate or justify such a design.
 Moreover, some of them definitely *don't* have such a design.

    Fourth, the "never" case cannot, of course, be verified experimentally.
 Rather, I verified by construction (e.g. by what operations are used, the size of the internal state, etc.) that they *cannot* fully diffuse.
-I also tested them with 10000 blocks to sanity check.
+I also tested them up to 10000 blocks to sanity check.

    Fifth, I haven't listed numbers for the cryptographic hashes simply because I haven't bothered to verify them.
 But it's safe to assume that they're either 1 block or are designed such that it doesn't matter.